Guide to

 What is the Illinois Biometric Information Privacy Act?

-The Illinois Biometric Information Privacy Act (BIPA) is a law that imposes requirements on businesses that collect or otherwise obtain biometric information, including fingerprints, retina scans, and facial geometric scans.
-Most often, employers seek to collect this information through biometric time clocks to keep track of employees’ hours.
-The law allows private individuals to bring suit and recover damages for violations.
+The Illinois Biometric Information Privacy Act (BIPA) is the core State of Illinois privacy law governing biometric information.
+It imposes requirements on businesses that collect or otherwise obtain biometric identifiers and information, including fingerprints, retina or iris scans, voiceprints, and facial geometry scans.
+Most often, employers collect this data through biometric time clocks to track employees’ hours.
+The law also allows private individuals to bring suit and recover damages for violations.

 BIPA covers all private sector employers with employees in the state of Illinois that want to collect biometric information.
 However, this act does not apply to financial institutions subject to the Gramm-Leach-Bliley Act.
 Further, this act does not apply to contractors, subcontractors or agents of state or municipal government agencies.